aroldan/StartupInstIosLabOne/README.md

 ### Goals

-In this lab, you should accomplish three things:
+In this lab, you should accomplish several things:

  1. Add new aisles to the list of aisles in the UITableView.
  1. Modify the UITableView to show the number of each aisle as well as the name.